 One thing that makes Snapchat unique is its overall vibe.
 The whole environment is fun, casual, and creative.
 They give you the opportunity to create eye-catching content full of colorful images and personalized text to enhance them.

 It’s also worth noting that similar to something like TikTok and Instagram Live, authenticity reigns supreme.
+But, what is tik tok?
+Read our previous article to find out!
 While yes, you can create staged and edited content, you might find that you fare better with something more real and organic.
 It’s an excellent opportunity to post snippets and quick behind-the-scenes looks of what’s happening with your business.
 (We’ll talk about this more in a minute.)

 It might seem like an app that younger people simply use to kill time, but it’s not to be taken lightly.
 Even CNN and Comedy Central have jumped on the bandwagon.